East Pakistan Air Operations (1971): 7 December

-PAF pilots were waiting for the dawn to get their Sabres airborne when a single Mig-21 bombed and cratered the Tejgaon runway again.
+PAF pilots were waiting for the dawn to get their Sabres airborne, when a single Mig-21 bombed and cratered the Tejgaon runway again.
 Kurmitola was to remain operational until the morning of 7 December, when Mig-21s of No. 28 Squadron again hit that runway.
 IAF squadrons repeatedly attacked Tejgaon, and No. 14 Squadron attacked Barisal airfield.
 With the Sabres grounded, IAF No. 7 Squadron was pulled out of the eastern operations on 6 December to help the army in the west.
 A Hunter from No. 14 Squadron was shot down by anti-aircraft fire during the day.
 INS Vikrant, the Navy's sole aircraft carrier at the time, sent Sea Hawks to bomb Chittagong harbor, Cox's Bazar, and Barisal.

 PAF engineers now estimated that 36 hours of work without further damage was needed to make Tejgaon AFB operational again.
 The IAF attacked Tejgaon repeatedly for the duration of the war to prevent any required repairs to the runway.
 In desperation, it was suggested that the broad streets at second capital be used as runways, but technical problems ruled out that possibility, effectively grounding the PAF Sabres in East Pakistan for the duration.

 Pakistan air operations until 16 December 1971

 6th Light Ack-Ack regiment (CO: Lt.
 Col. Muhammad Afzal) became the only defense of Tejgaon AFB after the runway was cratered on 7 December.
 Daily IAF bombing raids kept the Pakistan forces from making the necessary repairs for the remainder of the war.
-Four Caribouss from IAF No. 33 Squadron bombed Tejgaon on the early hours of 8 December followed by Mig -21s.
-However, PAF and Army aviation helicopters continued flying daily night missions to Pakistan army positions at Bogra, Comilla, Maulivabazar, Khulna and other bases carrying reinforcements, supplies, munitions and evacuating the wounded.
+Four Caribous from IAF No. 33 Squadron bombed Tejgaon on the early hours of 8 December followed by MiG-21s.
+However, PAF and Army aviation helicopters continued flying daily night missions to Pakistan Army positions at Bogra, Comilla, Moulvibazar, Khulna and other bases carrying reinforcements, supplies, munitions and evacuating the wounded.

 Air Commodore Inamul Haque Khan concluded that Tejgaon would remain inoperable due to IAF bombing for the rest of the war, so he decided to evacuate the Sabre pilots.
 PAF had considered using the wide roads adjacent to the Airport to operate the Sabres but they were not carried out.
-Aside from the helicopters, there were nine DHC-2 Beavers, two DHC-6 Twin Otters, five VIP transport seaplanes and six Cessna light Aircraft at Dhaka belonging to Pakistan Government, Dhaka Flying club and other civilian agencies.
 One Twin Otter carrying nine Sabre pilots flew to Burma on 8 December, and the remaining pilots were flown out of Dhaka on 10 December in a Plant Protection Agency Beaver aircraft.

 Army aviation Squadron No. 4, commanded by Lt.
 Col Liakat Bokhari (assumed command after October 1971), lost one Mi -8 helicopter on 4 Dec to IAF Bombing and another MI-8 crashed on 10 December while taking off.
 Gen Niazi had considered using the Helicopters to bomb the Indian army troops at night, but it was not implemented.